txt/se16/project/feb1.md

     + Your implementation of the _start up exercise_ (with some sample output to show that you can get anything working with those tools).

-Now here's the key point:

-+ You do not have to have the SOLUTION by Feb1.
-+ You only need to, by Feb1,  have documented some PROBLEM

-But what you will need to do, in the next few days:
+What you will need to do, in the next few days:

 + Commit to some task;
 + Commit to some general software libraries within